 Ms Siobhan Laws

 Ms Siobhan Laws is Consultant Breast Surgeon at Royal Hampshire Hospitals NHS trust at Winchester and Basildon.
 She participated in the original TARGIT-A trial and currently recruiting patients in the TARGIT-B trial

 Professor Tobias is an internationally renowed consultant radiation oncologist, who along with Professor Michael Baum and Professor Vaidya pioneered the Intrabeam TARGIT IORT technique.
 Professor Tobias has published widely - scientific papers and books - on breast and other cancers.

 He led the radiation oncology department at the University College London Hospital for over 35 years and now practices at UCLH and the London Clinic.

 Dr Shiroma De Silva-Minor is a consultant clinical oncologist, based at Oxford University Hospitals and the Great Western Hospital, Swindon.

 Dr De Silva-Minor has expertise in the management of breast cancers (and prescribes both radiotherapy and chemotherapy).
 She has trained at nationally and internationally renowned cancer centres (including the Royal Marsden Hospital and Princess Margaret Hospital, Toronto, Canada) and has over 10 years of experience as a consultant.

-The Medical Physics Teams
+UK Medical Physics and Clinical Teams

 Medical physicists and radiographers operate the computer and machinery that allows the surgeons and radiation oncologists to deliver Intrabeam TARGIT IORT during the lumpectomy procedure.